 Based on Type of Material

-1. Aluminum Nails – These are lightweight and rust-resistant, perfect for metal roofing but should be avoided in coastal areas of Illinois due to their corrosion when in contact with salt.
+1. Aluminum Nails – These are lightweight and rust-resistant, perfect for metal roofing and well-suited for homes in the Chicagoland area, but they should be avoided in coastal parts of Illinois due to their corrosion when in contact with salt.

 2. Stainless Steel Nails – Highly durable and corrosion-resistant, stainless steel nails are ideal for slate or tile roofs, and in areas with salty air or heavy precipitation.